Comments

 How is it that you see the name as negative or insulting and what do you believe it means as a meme?

 As for Arta and I both criticizing you that may be true.
 But I don't know what Arta thinks of you because I don't care about other people's opinion of the other people here.
 I care about their opinion on the issues we discuss.
-But I think it unlike that we agree on our opinion of you.
+But I think it unlikely that we agree on our opinion of you.
 I like debate.
 I want people to make a vigorous defense of their ideas.
 I don't care about "winning or losing" the debate and I hate debate that avoids difficult discussions because a person realizes they don't have a good argument is afraid to lose.
 If I disagree I try to chose a person's strongest points to argue against.
 I expect them to chose my strongest points to critique.

 Arta has made it just as clear that she hates debate.
 It makes her feel bad and sad.
 That's not why she comes here.
 I think it's ok that we're here for different reasons and we both may have some problems with you.
 But what ever Arta's critique of you is I think it highly unlikely it's the same as mine.
 Our focus and reasons for coming here are totally different.